docupike/docs/docs/en/user/basics/menubar.md

 ## Inventory

 The Inventory displays functions.
-Using the [**Finder**](../finder/search-filters-and-reports.md), you can select from your collections (collections.md), which display all the objects you have defined in your collections.
+Using the [**Finder**](../finder/search-filters-and-reports.md), you can select from your [collections](collections.md), which display all the objects you have defined in your collections.
 The [**Locations**](../usecases/locations.md) show all documented location objects and objects assigned to a location.
 The [Networks] overview shows all networks and how their IPv4 and IPv6 addresses are used.
 The [**Data Protection Add-on**](../usecases/data-protection.md) is also located here.

 ## Reporting